Emergence of Periodic Potential for Point Defects in a 2D Hexagonal Colloidal Lattice

 1. \textbf{Stochastic Differential Equation (SDE)}

-where $\dot{\mathbf{q}}$ denotes the time derivative of ${\mathbf{q}}(t)$.
-The vector $\mathbf{f}(\mathbf{q})$ represents the deterministic drift term.
-The stochastic component is modeled by a Gaussian white noise vector $\bm{\xi}(\mathbf{q},t)$ with zero mean and a covariance given by Eq.~\eqref{fluc-diss-relation-1}, where the superscript $T$ indicates the transpose, and $\delta(\tau)$ is the Dirac delta function, indicating the noise is uncorrelated in time.
-The matrix $\mathbf{D}(\mathbf{q})$ is the diffusion term, which is a positive semi-definite matrix.
-The angle brackets $\langle...\rangle$ denote averaging over the noise distribution.
-Both the drift and diffusion terms exhibit no explicit time dependence, consistent with our restriction to the time-homogeneous case.
-The positive constant $\epsilon$ sets the noise intensity; its physical interpretation will be clarified in connection with Eq.~\eqref{Bolzmann-Gibbs-like-distribution}.
+where $\dot{\mathbf{q}}$ denotes the time derivative of ${\mathbf{q}}(t)$ and the superscript $T$ indicates the transpose.
+In Eq. (\ref{SDE_both}), the vector $\mathbf{f}(\mathbf{q})$ represents the deterministic drift term, and the stochastic component is modeled by a Gaussian white noise vector $\bm{\xi}(\mathbf{q},t)$ with zero mean and a covariance given by Eq.~\eqref{fluc-diss-relation-1}.
+Here $\delta(\tau)$ is the Dirac delta function, indicating the noise is uncorrelated in time; the matrix $\mathbf{D}(\mathbf{q})$ is a symmetric and semi-positive definite diffusion matrix; and the angle bracket pair $\langle...\rangle$ refers averaging over the noise distribution.
+Both the drift and diffusion terms exhibit no explicit time dependence, consistent with our restricted scope to the time-homogeneous case only.
+The positive constant $\epsilon$ sets the noise intensity; its physical interpretation will be clarified in connection with Eq.~\eqref{Bolzmann-Gibbs-like-distribution} below.